Biggest Loser Then and Now: Have Former Winners Kept the Weight Off?

-I wonder if most people who watch The Biggest Loser think, “I wish I could do that” -or- “If they can do it, so can I”?
+When you watched The Biggest Loser did you think, “I wish I could do that” or “If they can do it, so can I”?

-The contestants are luckily surrounded by all the tools and support they need to lose weight, BUT reality is much different and most people don’t have a multi-million dollar production budget at their disposal.
+The contestants are surrounded by all the tools and support they need to lose weight, BUT the reality is much different, and most people don’t have a multi-million dollar production budget at their disposal.

-How do these contestants fair when they return to the reality of normal life?
+How do these contestants fare when they return to the reality of normal life?